ekryski/website/README.md

 ### Compose

-Run `node ./scripts/compose.js` to bootstrap a new post.
+Run `npm run post:create` to bootstrap a new post.
 Follow the interactive prompt to generate a post with pre-filled front matter.

 ## Deploy